domseb/poorly.considered.design/_chapters/01-Qwilr.md

     {% endif %} {% endfor %}
 </div></section>

+That's the American one, you berk!
+I didn't even know Smarties made a cereal.
+They don't, it's just Smarties in a bowl with milk.
 It's like they're pally-wally with us when there's a problem with their printer, but once it's fixed...
 No, no there you go, no there you go.
 I just heard it come on.
-Huh, what you think I'm afraid of you?
-I'm not afraid of you.
-Huh, what you think I'm afraid of you?
-I'm not afraid of you.
-I'm going to murder you...
-You bloody woman!
-Today I have a business empire the like of which the world has never seen the like of which.
-I hope it doesn't sound arrogant when I say that I am the greatest man in the world!

 ### Highlights